Ivermectin: COVID-19

+Oncological research

+In January 2026, a perspective piece in The EMBO Journal proposed mechanistic parallels between cancer cell behavior and helminth (parasitic) infections, specifically regarding immune evasion, migration, and immune modulation.
+The piece suggested that because cancer cells and helminths share these biological strategies, anthelmintic drugs like ivermectin may be candidates for therapeutic repurposing.
+The proposed mechanism involves utilizing the drug's known antiparasitic action to disrupt oncogenic pathways and potentially trigger immunogenic responses in the host environment.
+While these theoretical frameworks and preclinical models identify ivermectin as a potential adjunct in cancer therapy, clinical efficacy in humans has not been established, and the research remains in the investigational phase.

 Veterinary use

 Ivermectin is routinely used to control parasitic worms in the gastrointestinal tract of ruminant animals.
 These parasites normally enter the animal when it is grazing, pass the bowel, and set and mature in the intestines, after which they produce eggs that leave the animal via its droppings and can infest new pastures.
 Ivermectin is only effective in killing some of these parasites, because of an increase in anthelmintic resistance.
 This resistance has arisen from the persistent use of the same anthelmintic drugs for the past 40 years.
+Resistance to ivermectin has also been reported in cattle tick (Rhipicephalus microplus) populations from the Brazilian Amazon, including resistant populations identified in western Pará.
 Additionally, the use of Ivermectin for livestock has a profound impact on dung beetles, such as T. lusitanicus, as it can lead to acute toxicity within these insects.

 In dogs, ivermectin is routinely used as prophylaxis against heartworm.
 Dogs with defects in the P-glycoprotein gene (MDR1), often collie-like herding dogs, can be severely poisoned by ivermectin.
 The mnemonic "white feet, don't treat" refers to Scotch collies that are vulnerable to ivermectin.
 Some other dog breeds (especially the Rough Collie, the Smooth Collie, the Shetland Sheepdog, and the Australian Shepherd), also have a high incidence of mutation within the MDR1 gene (coding for P-glycoprotein) and are sensitive to the toxic effects of ivermectin.
 For dogs, the insecticide spinosad may have the effect of increasing the toxicity of ivermectin.

 A 0.01% ivermectin topical preparation for treating ear mites in cats is available.
 Clinical evidence suggests 7-week-old kittens are susceptible to ivermectin toxicity.

 Ivermectin is sometimes used as an acaricide in reptiles, both by injection and as a diluted spray.
 While this works well in some cases, care must be taken, as several species of reptiles are very sensitive to ivermectin.
 Use in turtles is particularly contraindicated.

 A characteristic of the antinematodal action of ivermectin is its potency: for instance, to combat Dirofilaria immitis in dogs, ivermectin is effective at 0.001 milligram per kilogram of body weight when administered orally.